 Besides different areas that set these laws based on local morals, there is another perceived benefit: DUI rates.
 Different states and municipalities base their laws off of the belief that if they limit the amount of time residents can be out drinking in public, the less they will have to drink.
 In turn, it means they will be less likely to drive drunk.

 It depends on whom you ask.
 The results are a bit mixed, and it’s hard to pinpoint whether an extended last call time is the cause for increased DUIs.
 A study done after a Minnesota city extended it bars’ last call time showed that the number of DUIs did increase.

 Moreover, the number of DUI arrests before the bars closed decreased.
 What may be a factor, though, is the difference in closing times between cities and counties.
-For instance, imagine if Fulton County bars closed at 2 a.m., but DeKalb County bars didn’t close until 3 a.m.
+For instance, imagine if Fulton County bars closed at 2 a.m., but Cobb County bars didn’t close until 3 a.m.
 There would be an increase in drinkers coming from Fulton, after which they will drive back home — increasing the number of drunk drivers.

 Location, Location, Location

 This may be due to the fact that people go to bars with the intent of drinking, while those who visit restaurants may decide they want a drink once they get there.
 In addition, bars were more common than restaurants in lower-income areas, where residents may not have access to vehicles.

-While DUIs may not be directly affected, other actions caused by drinking were.
+While DUIs may not be directly affected, other actions caused by drinking can be.
 For instance, in Australia, a town restricted their closing call to 1:30 a.m.
 Patrons could still drink after that time, but no one else could enter the bars.
 That town saw its assault rate drop by over 30 percent.
 As a comparison, the next town over did not change their hours, and their assault rates remained unaffected.